jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 Some of the optimizations that Vitis HLS can apply are prevented when the loop has [variable bounds](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Working-with-Variable-Loop-Bounds).

-This example shows how to write a loop which has a variable bound and apply pragmas/directives on such a loop.
+This example shows how to write a loop that has a variable bound and apply pragmas/directives to such a loop.

 **loop_var.h**
 ```c++